 The Ford Mustang may be the most iconic American car in history.
+So naturally, it’s now time to count down the top 10 Mustangs ever made.
 It bleeds red, white and blue and is built out of liberty, pride and freedom.
 With a snarling V8 and sexy good looks, the Mustang has enjoyed decades of success, creating a following more loyal than Charles Manson’s minions.

 The Mustang has only been available in a limited number of countries, but people around the world not only know what a Mustang is, but also wish they could own one.